Henning Mankell: Life and career

 At the time of his death, Mankell had written over 40 novels that had sold more than 40 million copies worldwide.

 Personal life

 Mankell was married four times and had four sons, Thomas, Marius, Morten and Jon, by different relationships.
 In 1998 he married Eva Bergman, daughter of film director Ingmar Bergman.
+They remained married until his death in 2015.

 Death

 In January 2014, Mankell announced that he had been diagnosed with lung cancer and throat cancer.
 In May 2014, he reported that treatments had worked well and he was getting better.